ralphmoran/paralleljobs/README.md

 # Parallel jobs - Async process
 Vanilla #PHP does not support #asynchronous #jobs or #multitask processes.
 Here I explain how you can achieve it when you run your script on a Unix/Linux OS.

+The use of backticks, like this `ps -aux`, is not recommended because they make your code less portable but there are many options to "make" it portable, like building a VirtualBox and defining the best Linux distro for your case where your code is going to run on, that way your code is 100% compatible and portable.

 ## How to make async instances of a PHP script

 ```php